 We have created a dedicated page for our Radio Amateur friends.
 Please click the button below to go to ‘Radio Amateur’ page.

 A key challenge in operating remote spacecraft is that ground operators must rely on the limited visibility available through spacecraft telemetry in order to assess spacecraft health and operational status.

 Telemetry, usually sent as data packets, give an indication of how the different subsystems onboard the satellite is performing.
 Any errors may then be identified.
 They contain information such as temperature, system voltage, battery power, satellite position, etc.

 Once the MIR-SAT will be deployed on orbit, all its telemetry will be published on this website.
 Please click the button below to go to the ‘Telemetry’ page.

 Want to learn more about Nanosatellites, Cubesats, or Satellite Technology in general.

-We will post interesting reads, links to articles, videos, and much more.
 Just click the button below to discover and learn more about Space Technology.

 Latest post are show below.
 Click button below to view all post on the ‘Resources’ page.